wandb/droughtwatch/README.md

 ## Dataset

-The current dataset consists of 102,457 train and 5412 test satellite images, 65x65 pixels each, in 10 spectrum bands.
+The current dataset consists of 86,295 train and 10,787 test satellite images, 65x65 pixels each, in 10 spectrum bands.
 Human experts (pastoralists) have labeled these with the number of cows that the corresponding geographic location could support (0, 1, 2, or 3+ cows).
-More data will become available and described here in the near future.
+The data is in TFRecords format and takes up ~4.3GB.
+We will update this section as more data becomes available..

 ## Usage